crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that caused the generated expressions on columns of type ``GEO_SHAPE`` not being evaluated on writes and such being ignored.

+- Fixed an issue that could generate duplicate data on ``COPY FROM``  while some internal retries were happening due to I/O errors e.g. socket timeouts.